Graham Stark

-Graham William Stark (20 January 1922 – 29 October 2013) was an English comedian, actor, writer and director.
+Graham William Stark (20 January 1922 – 29 October 2013) was an English comedian, actor, writer and director, known for his close, personal friendship with Peter Sellers, appearance in several of The Pink Panther films and Victor/Victoria.

 Early life

 The son of a purser on transatlantic liners, Stark was born in New Brighton (part of Wallasey) in Wirral, Cheshire, England.
 He attended Wallasey Grammar School and made his professional stage debut aged 13 in pantomime at the Lyceum Theatre in London.

-During the Second World War he served in 334 company of the BEF in Salonika, Greece, where he was a turner in group workshops.
+During the Second World War he served in the RAF entertaining troops in North Africa, Burma, Italy and Germany.
 While there he first met Dick Emery, Tony Hancock and Peter Sellers, the latter two as fellow members of Ralph Reader's Gang Shows.
 Sellers would become a long-lasting close friend.
 With the Gang Shows, Stark toured the locations where military personnel were seeing active service.
 After the war he studied at the Royal Academy of Dramatic Art, and joined the regulars at Grafton's, a pub in Victoria run by Jimmy Grafton, a venue at which soon-to-be-prominent entertainers of the next few decades regularly gathered.